fenago/docker-course/md/lab_8.md

 ![](./images/B15021_09_01.jpg)

-    Figure 9.1: The nginx service from Docker Swarm

 8. Scaling the number of containers running your service is easy with Docker Swarm.
 Simply provide the `scale` option with the